 Our scores and software products and services serve clients in multiple industries, including banking, insurance, retail, healthcare and public agencies.
-End users of our products include 92 of the 100 largest financial institutions in the U.S., and three-quarters of the largest 100 banks in the world.
-Our clients also include more than 600 insurers, including eight of the top ten U.S. property and casualty insurers; more than 300 retailers and general merchandisers; and more than 200 government or public agencies.
-Seven of the top ten companies on the 2022 Fortune 500 list use one or more of our solutions.
+End users of our products include 96 of the 100 largest financial institutions in the U.S., and two-thirds of the largest 100 banks in the world.
+Our clients also include more than 600 insurers, including nine of the top ten U.S. property and casualty insurers; more than 300 retailers and general merchandisers; and more than 200 government or public agencies.
+All top ten companies on the 2021 Fortune 500 list use one or more of our solutions.
 In addition, our consumer solutions are marketed to an estimated 200 million U.S. consumers whose credit relationships are reported to the three major U.S. consumer reporting agencies.

 The majority of our scores are marketed and sold through consumer reporting agencies.
-During fiscal 2022, 2021 and 2020, revenues generated from our agreements with Experian, TransUnion and Equifax collectively accounted for 39%, 38% and 33% of our total revenues, respectively.
+During fiscal 2021, 2020 and 2019, revenues generated from our agreements with Experian, TransUnion and Equifax collectively accounted for 38%, 33% and 29% of our total revenues, respectively.
 We also sell our scores and credit monitoring directly to consumers through our myFICO.com on-line subscription offerings.
 Outside of the U.S., we sell our scores through consumer reporting agencies, other third-party distributors, and in some cases directly to large end-users.